-At this point, you may be wondering exactly how it helps pain.
+At this point, you may be wondering exactly how it helps with pain.

-	Without getting too science-y on you, one of the reasons full-spectrum

-	hemp oil has so many beneficial effects on our body is due to the human

-	body’s endocannabinoid system.
+Without getting too science-y on you, one of the reasons CBD oil has so many beneficial effects on our body is due to the human body’s endocannabinoid system.

-	Essentially, our endocannabinoid system is located within our central

-	nervous system and peripheral nervous system and helps to maintain

-	homeostasis within our body (AKA keeping our body in equilibrium).
+Essentially, our endocannabinoid system is located within our central nervous system and peripheral nervous system and helps to maintain homeostasis within our body (AKA keeping our body in equilibrium).

 Naturally, something derived from the Cannabis plant effects something called the endocannabinoid system since their names are so similar.

 Some people liken CBD’s effects on our bodies to the effects we feel from something like acupuncture, both have homeostatic effects that work to keep our body feeling balanced.